bluestone-live/coding-challenge/README.md

 ### Timeline

 Because this project simulates day-to-day work which involves design, implementation, code review and feedback, there will be a certain amount of communication overhead for sure.
-And we know candidates may have different levels of availability, so we don't have a hard deadline for this project.
-But we expect a working deliverable within two weeks assuming both you and the interview team working actively on this project.
-Don't worry if you need more time, just let us know!
+And we understand candidates may have different levels of availability, so we don't impose a hard deadline for this project.
+We usually expect a working deliverable within two weeks, so please let us know if you need extra time.

 ## Asking questions